evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ### Suspension

+The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 193 mm, and the maximum is 223 mm.

 ### Steering